Seun9wan/Fashion-FINE/README.md

 ## Citations

-If you find this code useful for your research, please cite:
+If you find this project useful for your research, please use the following BibTeX entry.

 ```
 @inproceedings{jin2024integration,